Fabio Wardley vs. Daniel Dubois odds, prediction: Picks for May 9 fight from proven boxing expert

 Fabio Wardley vs. Daniel Dubois predictions

-One Wardley vs. Dubois pick for Nagel recommends.
-He's going Under on total rounds.
+One Wardley vs. Dubois pick Nagel recommends: He's going Under on total rounds.
 None of either fighters' last three bouts have gone the distance.
 Nagel also knows all but two of Wardley's fights have ended early, and suggests that this fight will be no exception.

-"Both fighters have promised nonstop action from the start, and their combined knockout rate of 90% has us leaning toward the Under 8.5 rounds," Nagel said.
+"Both fighters have promised nonstop action from the start, and their combined knockout rate of 90% has us leaning toward the Under 8.5 rounds," Nagel told SportsLine.
 See Nagel's other picks at SportsLine.

 How to make Fabio Wardley vs. Daniel Dubois picks